SatyamGade/Mountblue/README.md

 - Create new file.

   > cat > new.txt
-   - note: type content and press Ctrl+D to save that content to newly created file
+   - note: type content and press enter and then press Ctrl+D to save that content to newly created file